 Also, unlike a HELOC, which you have to start repaying soon after the loan closes (at least the interest portion in most cases during the draw period), a reverse mortgage line of credit does not require repayment until you leave the home.
 You, however, must continue to maintain your home and pay your property taxes and homeowners’ insurance.
 Imagine the extra flexibility that could give you in your monthly budget.
 As with any financial decision, discuss how a reverse mortgage line of credit works — and whether one can work for you — with your trusted financial advisor.

 Now, let’s look at a dozen health screenings that could potentially save your life:

 Blood Pressure Screening

 Blood pressure is the force of your blood pushing against the walls of your blood vessels when your heart is beating (systolic) and when it’s resting (diastolic).
 When the pressure is too high, it can cause all sorts of problems, including a heart attack, stroke, and kidney problems.
-A third of all Americans have high blood pressure, according to the Centers for Disease Control and Prevention(CDC), but only half of those people are taking steps to control it.
+Nearly half of all Americans have high blood pressure, according to the Centers for Disease Control and Prevention(CDC), but only 24% of those people have it under control.
 When your blood pressure is too low, it can cause dizziness and fainting and deprive your body of enough oxygen to carry out normal functions.